Best Entry-Level Medical Jobs:

 Certification through credentialing organizations is often helpful in landing a job, and certain jobs may require training in CPR or basic life support.

 Surgical Technologist Salary

-Surgical technologists, on average, earn an annual salary of $50,000, or about $24 per hour, according to the BLS.
-Those who work in outpatient care centers or specialty hospitals tend to earn the highest wages.
+Surgical technologists, on average, earn an annual salary* of $51,000, or about $24 per hour, according to the BLS.
+Surgical techs who earn salaries in the top 10th percentile can earn up to $73,000 or more, per year.